etehtsea/homebrew/README.md

 ----------------------------
 1. You can [browse the Formulary repository on GitHub][formulary].
 2. Or type `brew search` for a list.
+3. Or visit [braumeister.org][braumeister] to browse packages online.

 More Documentation
 ------------------